Majors and Minors

 An academic major is an in-depth study of one discipline or subject.
 In the College of Arts and Sciences, a major consists of a minimum of 50 credits in one department or a closely related group of departments.

 Many majors at the University have admission requirements that must be completed before a student can declare the major.
 There are three types of admission:

 - Open admission-Open majors can be declared at any time.
 Some can be declared at the time the student applies to the University; others can be declared only after the student has enrolled.
 Some open majors allow students to declare the major only during certain times of the quarter.

 - Minimum admission requirements-Certain courses or a certain number of credits must be completed before the student can declare the major.
 The department can also require a minimum overall GPA or minimum grades in prerequisite courses.
 All students who meet the stated requirements are admitted to the major.
 There may be an application form, and there may be application deadlines.

-- Competitive admission-Completion of any stated prerequisites does not guarantee admission.
-There is always an application form and deadlines; some competitive majors admit students only once/year.
+- Capacity-constrained admission-Completion of any stated prerequisites does not guarantee admission.
+There is always an application form and deadlines; some capacity-constrained majors admit students only once/year.
 Admission factors may include grades, test scores, portfolios, auditions, letters of recommendation, and/or interviews.

 Admission requirements are determined by the department and must be approved by the Faculty Council on Academic Standards.